 The return to work after parental leave is absolutely a two-way street, with effort required on both sides.
 But what effort, exactly, leads to the most successful transitions?

-I wondered what some of the best practices for this period of reintegration were, according to moms who have been through it themselves.
+I wondered what some of the best reintegration practices for this period were, according to moms who have been through it themselves.
 So, I reached out to my Mindful Return alumnae, a community of amazing women from all industries and geographies.
 Here’s their advice, both for the new parents and for employers, to help these transition months go more smoothly:

 Advice for the New Parents